aeporreca/funkdigen/README.md

 ## Background

-Based on Oscar Defrain, Antonio E. Porreca, Ekaterina Timofeeva, Polynomial-delay generation of functional digraphs up to isomorphism, arXiv:2302.13832, 2023, https://doi.org/10.48550/arXiv.2302.13832
+Based on Antonio E. Porreca, Ekaterina Timofeeva, Polynomial-delay generation of functional digraphs up to isomorphism, arXiv:2302.13832, 2024, https://doi.org/10.48550/arXiv.2302.13832

 ## Output format

-The output format is described in the [paper](https://doi.org/10.48550/arXiv.2302.13832) itself (Definitions 1, 2 and 23, as well as Examples 10 and 25).
+The output format is described in the [paper](https://doi.org/10.48550/arXiv.2302.13832) itself.
 To summarise, keeping in mind that each connected component of a functional digraph consists of directed trees (with arcs pointing towards the root) with roots arranged along a limit cycle:

 - Each functional digraph code is a list of the codes of its connected components in the lexicographic order induced by the algorithm for generating them.
 - Each connected functional digraph code is the lexicographically minimal rotation of the list of the codes of its trees.